Super Bowl History

 Coaches often reinforce to their players the importance of winning the turnover battle and creating game-changing plays on defense.

 Those adages have proven true in the Super Bowl.
-With NICK COLLINS' 37-yard interception-return touchdown in the Green Bay Packers' 31-25 Super Bowl XLV victory against the Steelers, Super Bowl teams that return an interception for a TD are now a perfect 11-0.
+With NICK COLLINS' 37-yard interception-return touchdown in the Green Bay Packers' 31-25 Super Bowl XLV victory against the Steelers, Super Bowl teams that have returned an interception for a TD are a perfect 11-0.

 The 11 Super Bowl championship teams with interception-return TDs in the title game: